akankshyakar/Horizon/README.md

 # Horizon
-a Kinect for Windows game made in Unity.
+A Kinect for Windows game made in Unity.
 Current version is an alpha, made over the course of a week for NASA Space Apps Challenge event that we held at the Microsoft offices in NYC (4/11-4/12).

 Download playable alpha: